 Active in local politics, he served as a delegate to the Sequoyah Constitutional Convention in 1905, and he was elected vice president.
 The next year he was chosen as a delegate to the Constitutional Convention in Guthrie and was then elected majority floor leader of the Democratic Party.
 At the convention he stood out as one of the most important leaders for Oklahoma, especially in helping to draw up the state constitution.
 Most notable was his push to draw up a separate prohibition article in conjunction, with but separate from, the actual constitution.
 His fame at the convention allowed him to win the office of governor in 1907 by more than thirty thousand votes.

 As the first governor he carefully controlled the banking law in Oklahoma, as well as reformed prison laws.
 However, he is remembered most for moving the state capital from Guthrie to Oklahoma City, an action that brought about considerable controversy.
 At the 1908 Democratic National Convention, Haskell was elected treasurer of the Democratic Party and helped push William Jennings Bryan's nomination for president.
 Haskell's other significant contributions while governor included establishing the Oklahoma Geological Survey, the Oklahoma School for the Blind, the Oklahoma College for Women, and the State Department of Public Health.
 In addition, he helped to create the Oklahoma Criminal Court of Appeals in 1908.
 He was succeeded in 1911 by Lee Cruce after many accusations about bribery by large corporations and misappropriated funds.
-Haskell ran for the U.S. Senate in 1912, losing to Thomas P. Gore.
+Haskell challenged Sen. Robert L. Owen for the Democratic nomination but lost.
 Both the town Haskell (formerly Sawokla) and Haskell County, Oklahoma, bear his name in honor and remembrance of his service as governor.

 Haskell returned to private business.
 It is said that he made and lost many fortunes before he died.
 He was married twice, first to Lucie Pomeroy of Ottawa, Ohio, in 1881.
 This marriage produced Norman, Murray, and Lucie.
 However, Lucie Pomeroy died in 1888.
 His second marriage to Lillie Elizabeth Gallup in 1889 produced three more children, Frances, Jane, and Joseph (Joe).
 On July 5, 1933, Charles N. Haskell died of pneumonia resulting from complications of a stroke he had suffered in March 1933.